Time Crystal from Self-Amplification of Spontaneous Analog Hawking Radiation

-\acknowledgments This work has received funding from European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie Grant Agreement No. 847635, and from Spain's Agencia Estatal de Investigaci\'on through Grant No. PID2022-139288NB-I00.
+\textit{Acknowledgments.}---This work has received funding from European Union's Horizon 2020 research and innovation programme (Marie Sk\l{}odowska-Curie Grant Agreement No. 847635), and from Spain's MICIU/AEI through Proyectos de Generaci\'on de Conocimiento (Grant No. PID2022-139288NB-I00) and through Ram\'on y Cajal program (Grant No. RYC2024-050437-I).